madeline13/compassion_sim/README.md

 # An Abstracted Simulation of Compassionate Judgement and Action
-A computer simulation of compassionate action.
+A computer simulation of compassionate action in a collection of individuals.

 Compassion is a normative judgement of the difference between biological beings that can reach a goal and those that cannot.
 If computers are to fit with prosocial goals, they should be able to make these judgements, particularly as artificial intelligence advances.